Frequently Asked Questions

-- Yes.
-Members of the Oregon Hypnotherapy Association abide by a standard of service that assures clients they will be treated safely and fairly.
+Members of the Oregon Hypnotherapy Association abide by a set of ethics that guide standards around best practice that assures clients they will be treated safely and fairly.
 Click here to learn more.

 Yes!
 Simply fill out the required fields on the online renewal form – click here for the online renewal form, pay your renewal fee using Paypal or any major credit or debit card or online check service.
 Your renewal will be reviewed and handled promptly.
 You will be contacted using one of the contact methods elicited on the renewal form if there is a question about your renewal.
 You should receive a replacement membership certificate by mail in a few days.